-Jennifer Ma is currently completing her PhD in Dr. Peter Zandstra’s Stem Cell Bioengineering Lab at the University of Toronto.
-Her doctoral research focuses on developing a novel platform for rapid enumeration of rare blood stem cells based on their unique genetic markers.
+Jennifer Ma completed her PhD in Dr. Peter Zandstra’s Stem Cell Bioengineering Lab at the University of Toronto.
+Her doctoral research focused on developing a novel platform for rapid enumeration of rare blood stem cells based on their unique genetic markers.

 While immersed in the fascinating world of cutting-edge science, Jen rediscovered her love for graphic design and visual arts.
 Working at the interface of art and science, she is especially interested in combining these two passions for education, communication, and outreach.
 Having experienced firsthand how science can inspire, inform, and challenge all aspects of life, she thrives to share the beauty of science with others through thought-provoking art and captivating stories.